+where posX, posY define the (x,y) position a coefficient within a TU, pData[] represents the array containing the partial (accumulated level up to the last parsed coding pass) transform coefficient levels in a TU.
+If pData[] lies outside of a TU boundary, then it is assumed to have zero value.

 For significance map of luma blocks 3 sets of 18 contexts are used corresponding to 4x4 TU, 8x8 TU and larger than 8x8 TU s.
+In the above algorithm description, if a neighboring

 Greater than 1 (gt1) flag coding: